Shailosingh/MinesweeperClassic/README.md

 essential for advanced strategies such as chording.

 ## Technologies
 This application was written using C# and WinUI 3.
-The backend code for the logic of Minesweeper, is handled for me by my NuGET package
+The backend code for the logic of Minesweeper, is handled by my NuGET package
 [Minesweeper Library](https://github.com/Shailosingh/MinesweeperLibrary).

 ## Privacy Policy